-Maranatha Health is an international organisation, registerd as a charity and governed by a Board of Directors in Australia.
-It has two operational 'arms' - Maranatha Health Uganda (MHU) and Maranatha Health Australia (MHA).
-Maranatha Health Uganda is also overseen by a local Board of Directors, in accordance with Ugandan law.
+Maranatha Health is registered as a charity and governed by a Board of Directors in Australia.
+Maranatha Health Uganda is a Non government Organisation registered in Uganda and overseen by a local board of Directors.
+The charities are linked by a shared mission.

 - Registered Trading Name of NGO: Maranatha Health

 - ATO approved ancillary fund name: Maranatha Hospitals Aid and Development Fund Australia

 - ABN: 34 290 264 644

 - Registered office address: 2A Bretwalder Ave, Leabrook, South Australia 5068

 - Email: firstname.lastname@example.org